-UCLan Neuroscience graduate, Abbie Tutt, has excelled in her field to gain a place at Warwick Medical School.
+University of Central Lancashire Neuroscience graduate, Abbie Tutt, has excelled in her field to gain a place at a prestigious medical school, as well as gaining vital experience during the Coronavirus pandemic.

 Since Abbie read a teenage neuroscience book when she was 13, her love for neuroscience has grown.
-Abbie wanted to find out more about what makes our brains work and how things can go wrong and she knew that one day she wanted to treat those with brain injuries.
+Abbie wanted to find out more about what makes our brains work and how things can go wrong.
+From this young age, she knew that one day she wanted to treat those with brain injuries.

-Abbie gained a place on the course through the Clearing process after deciding to study at UCLan because she liked the idea of the University being a mix of campus and city centre living.
+Abbie gained a place on the School of Psychology course through the Clearing process after deciding to study at the University of Central Lancashire, because she liked the idea of the University being a mix of campus and city centre living.
 This meant everywhere was within walking distance.
 Abbie was also keen to use the brain imaging facility at the University.

-Looking back on her time at UCLan, Abbie made the most of her time at the University, actively taking part in campus life.
+Looking back on her time at University, Abbie made the most of her time, actively taking part in campus life.
 She was a Student Ambassador and got involved in many activities such as the drama society, science outreach, working in the Young Scientist Centre and at the Lancashire Science Festival.
-These opportunities have resulted in Abbie working out how to incorporate STEM outreach into her degree and career and she is hoping to run an outreach day at Warwick Medical School with the experience gained from her degree.

 Speaking about her course, Abbie said: “One memorable experience was getting to shadow a neurosurgeon for two weeks in the second year of my degree in which I saw a human brain for the very first time.
 That moment has stayed with me throughout as I hope to pursue this career.
 I only managed to secure this as I was studying Neuroscience so I was incredibly grateful to be studying at UCLan at that point.”